-- 4. Stop the engine, and allow it to cool. - Remove the cover drain plug, and flush the pump with clean, fresh water.
-Allow the water to drain from the pump chamber, then reinstall the drain plugs. - 6.
+- 4. Stop the engine, and allow it to cool. - 5.
+Remove the pump drain plug, and flush the pump with clean, fresh water.
+Allow the water to drain from the pump chamber, then reinstall the drain plug. - 6.
 After the pump is clean and dry, touch up any damaged paint, and coat areas that may rust with a light film of oil.
 Lubricate controls with a silicone spray lubricant.